WELCOME TO ANISOC,

 A: The screenings are fairly casual.
 There wouldn't be much point to watching anime together if we outlawed jokes and discussion.

-Q: Do I have to stay for the full three hours?
+Q: Do I have to stay for the full screening?

 A: No!
 Feel free leave whenever you want.
 For example, some people head home after watching the first couple of anime.